justin-napolitano/accord-headliner/index.md

 ## Use some mylar

 I also have some old emergency blankets that I use for various projects and to build kits when I go out camping.
-I plan to add a sheet or two to the top of the board to make sure to help refelct some of the summer heat away from the passenger compartment.
+I plan to add a sheet or two to the top of the board to make sure to help reflect some of the summer heat away from the passenger compartment.

 ## Remove the headliner